Landlord compliance & regulation 2026

 Where Vortex Finance fits

 Vortex Finance is a whole-of-market property finance broker.
-We don’t register your tenancy, grant your EPC or file your tax return — you settle those with your solicitor and accountant — but once a compliance decision points to a cost or a restructure, we shop 100+ lenders for the sharpest terms on the borrowing.
+We don’t register your tenancy, grant your EPC or file your tax return.
+You settle those questions with your solicitor and accountant; we compare suitable finance once the compliance decision points to a cost or restructure.

 However a rule change lands on your portfolio, the finance has to work: